zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 set up.

 Once it is set up you can find the IP-address.
 The password you set during creation of the instance is the root password.
-The default port for mysql is 3306.
+The default port for MySQL is 3306.

 ```bash